fact2/reactJS-challenge/README.md

 Clone the repo and try to fix the project, we dont know whart happened but we lost some parts:

 - Start fixing the style, the idea is to will look like this http://todomvc.com/examples/react/#/
-- We cant be able to load css, what happened
 - We cant introduce new todos...
 - What happened...
 - Remember that we are using isomorphioc style apps, based in nextjs framework, dont forget to check this out.